 - Use the dropdown button to select a location on your computer where Disk Drill will save the files it recovered from your SD card.
 Then, click “OK.”

-Disk Drill Basic for Windows only offers 500 MB of free recovery.
+Disk Drill Basic for Windows offers only 500 MB of free recovery.
 However, you can preview as many files as you want without paying a cent – this can help you figure out which files you can recover using software.
-We actually cover a free SD card recovery software in the next section, but note the limitations (that are standard across all “free” tools).
+We actually cover SD card recovery software in the next section, which is available for free, but note the limitations that are standard across all such tools.

 Option B: PhotoRec

 If you want to recover files above 500 MB and you don’t really have the budget to invest in Disk Drill (although we do recommend it as it offers a lifetime license), you can try recovering your data with PhotoRec.

 Like Disk Drill, PhotoRec is a comprehensive data recovery software and it can restore pictures from an SD card that disappeared.
 However, it does have some limitations since it’s free.
 Most glaringly, it doesn’t have an interface – you’ll be recovering your data primarily through Command Prompt.